wez/libssh-rs/README.md

 ## Features

 The `vendored` feature causes a static version of libssh to be compiled and linked into your program.
 The `vendored-openssl` feature causes a vendored copy of `openssl` to be compiled and linked into your program.

+On macOS and Windows systems, you most likely want to enable both `vendored` and `vendored-openssl`.

 ## License